-- Concurrently and contextually enroll students (i.e., diverse populations including but not limited to gender diversity in specific career pathways, justice involved learners, internationally trained professionals, and English language learners) in Integrated Education and Training programs that lead to family sustaining wages.
+- Concurrently and contextually enroll students in Integrated Education and Training programs that lead to family sustaining wages.
 Applicants must provide occupational projections data or documented employer support to demonstrate that the proposed IET will support employment and economic mobility. - Provide career guidance to get students on a career pathway. - Provide comprehensive student support services and referral to community partners such as workforce development and CBOS to aid in student retention.
 Accelerate student progress while making adult education instruction more relevant to student career goals. - Increase the number of students that earn their GED/HSED and increase the number of students enrolled in a WTCS approved postsecondary credential with labor market value.